charlievillacr/jsbooks/1JavaScriptBeginner.md

                 lastName:"Kumar",
                 age:70};

 To access the valus in an object, we use dot notation.

-For example:
+For example:å
 If you want to access the lastName present in name object, we can write that as name.lastName.
 Arrays are a type of object.

-3. JavaScript Comments
+### JavaScript Comments

 Comment is a feature which is often neglected by novice programmers, but as one starts getting experienced at coding, they realize the great value i brings to the code.
 Thise are basically a way to create notes in the code.
 This improves th readability of the code.
 They are not executed by the compiler.